DevExpress/devextreme-reactive/packages/dx-react-datagrid/docs/README.md

   </DataGrid>
 ```

-Note: If you are using Redux and perform time traveling, partially controlled state might cause side-effects.
-So, we recommend using fully-controlled state so the DataGrid
-behaves as a stateless component without side-effects.
+Note: If you are using Redux and performing time traveling then partially controlled state might cause side-effects.
+In this case, we recommend using fully-controlled state so the DataGrid behaves as a stateless component without side-effects.